-- Explain patterns of change and continuity over time - Analyse the causes and effects of events - Explain the significance of events and developments from a range of perspectives - Explain different interpretations of the past and recognise the evidence used to support these interpretations - Geographies of human wellbeing - Predict changes in the characteristics of places and environments over time - Evaluate living standards and wealth distribution in relation to economic performance - Examine cohesiveness in a society how is it threatened, maintained and protected - How is conflict resolved?
+- Explain patterns of change and continuity over time - Analyse the causes and effects of events - Explain the significance of events and developments from a range of perspectives - Explain different interpretations of the past and recognise the evidence used to support these interpretations - Geographies of human wellbeing - Predict changes in the characteristics of places and environments over time - Evaluate living standards and wealth distribution in relation to economic performance - Examine cohesiveness in a society how is it threatened, maintained and protected

-- Struggles of Indigenous Australians - Geographical wellbeing of Australia and a comparison of another country. - Popular culture in Australia, focusing on women's rights, democratic rule, a cohesive society, and the impact of technology.
+- Struggles of Indigenous Australians

+- Geographical wellbeing of Australia and a comparison of another country.

+- Australia's Parliamentary structure

+- Methods of Assessment

-Students will complete a range of assessment tasks over the semester.
+- Students will complete a range of assessment tasks over the semester.
 These will include:

 - Research projects

 - Field study

 - Tests

 - Case studies

 - Oral presentations

 - End-of-semester examinations